 It is a strange thing to sit here and write out what will be my final introduction to our Annual Reports.
-I find myself more readily thinking about where we've come in 10 years rather than where we've traveled over a period of 12 months.
+I find myself more readily thinking about where we have come in 10 years rather than where we have traveled over a period of 12 months.
 2010 was the final year that I served in my full capacity as Amyrlin.
 Our 11th year is one of transition for all of us; it is certainly a major transition for me.

-We've transitioned to our new Keeper, and we're preparing the way for our first new Amyrlin.
+We have transitioned to our new Keeper, and we are preparing the way for our first new Amyrlin.
 We had one heck of a 10th Anniversary celebration.
-Merit badges, Who's Who, Membership Manuals, blogs, message board and site log-in integration, new Board Members, successful fundraisers (some very much on the fly), improved record keeping processes, moving to elected Hall members...
+Merit Badges, Who's Who, Membership Manuals, blogs, message board and site log-in integration, new Board Members, successful fundraisers (some very much on the fly), improved record keeping processes, moving to elected Hall members...
 2010 bore much of the fruit we worked for over several years.
 It has been a good year.

-So I suppose my addition to this document is to let you know that you've all done this yourselves.
+So I suppose my addition to this document is to let you know that you have all done this yourselves.
 I truly hope that you see and appreciate your part in our success.
-Whether you have served as an Admin or Staff, if you've moderated a forum or chat, if you've ran an event or participated in one, joined a committee, gone to an event, mentored another member, or participated in a memorable prank...
+Whether you have served as an Admin or Staff, if you have moderated a forum or chat, if you ran an event or participated in one, joined a committee, gone to an event, mentored another member, or participated in a memorable prank...
 This place is the work of many, many hands.
 Thank you for being a part of it.

-May the keep you and bless you, as you have all made me truly blessed,
+May the Light keep you and bless you, as you have all made me truly blessed,

 In Memoriam – Padra Sedai